jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 Other ciphersuites MAY be supported.
-It is REQUIRED that anonymous ciphersuites such as TLS_DH_anon_WITH_AES_128_CBC_SHA {{RFC5246}} only be used in the case when the inner authentication method provides mutual authentication, key generation, and resistance to man-in-the- middle and dictionary attacks.
+It is REQUIRED that anonymous ciphersuites such as TLS_DH_anon_WITH_AES_128_CBC_SHA {{RFC5246}} only be used in the case when the inner method provides mutual authentication, key generation, and resistance to man-in-the- middle and dictionary attacks.
 TLS ciphersuites that do not provide confidentiality MUST NOT be used.
 During the TEAP Phase 1